LAST UPDATED: 22 September 2020

 These cruel codes make it legal for intelligent and sensitive animals to be severely confined in sheds and cages, denied access to fresh air and sunshine, and even permit parts of their bodies — like sensitive beaks, teeth and tails — to be cut off without pain relief.

 Many of Australia's Animal Welfare Standards and Guidelines were written nearly four decades ago — and incredibly, those covering pigs and poultry have only been reviewed once in the last 20 years.
-These standard are archaic and permit cruelty to animals that would never be acceptable to our modern society.
+These standards are archaic and permit cruelty to animals that would never be acceptable to our modern society.

 Lending our voices to the voiceless

 A long-awaited review into the battery hen cage has again been delayed.
 This is despite the biggest public consultation in history recording 160,000 individual submissions supporting a ban on cages — and cages already being illegal in many other countries.